LTspice, amplifier circuits.

 Linear Amplifiers (class A, Class B, and class AB, amplifiers).

-Class A, class B, and class AB amplifiers are called linear amplifiers, to a first approximation the output volts is input volts x gain.
+Class A, class B, and class AB amplifiers are called linear amplifiers, "linear" means that the output volts is input volts x gain.

-An example of a class A amplifier is the common emmitter, it is biased on even with zero signal, and is hence really inefficient (eg 10% efficient).
+An example of a class A amplifier is the common emmitter, however it is biased on even with zero signal, this means it is really inefficient (eg 10% efficient).

-The class B amplifier increases efficiency but it introduces what is called crossover distortion, the class AB amplifier attempts to fix this while maintaining the efficiency.
+The class B amplifier is more efficient, but it introduces what is called crossover distortion, the class AB amplifier attempts to fix this crossover distortion while keeping the efficiency.

 Nonlinear Amplifiers (class C, and class D, amplifiers)